kryzar/LoLaTeXcv/README.md

 \end{document}
 ```

-To display your name and personal information such as your address, phone number, email address and god know what, use the `lltxPersonalInfo` command right after `\begin{document}`.
+To display your name and personal information such as your address, phone number, email address and god knows what, use the `lltxPersonalInfo` command right after `\begin{document}`.
 The first argument **must** be your name.
 The three remaining arguments are displayed as followed.

 ```latex